lbrictson/cogs/README.md

 ## Configuration

 You can configure cogs with either command line flags or environment variables.
-The following table shows the available
+The following table shows the available options

 When both a flag and environment variable are set, the environment variable takes precedence.